 North Sea, the Netherlands

-Following a European tender procedure, TenneT TSO B.V. has selected the joint venture ENGIE Solutions – Iemants (subsidiary of Smulders) to construct an offshore transformer station for the Hollandse Kust (noord) wind farm zone.
-The joint venture is also the preferred contractor for TenneT’s next offshore projects, the Hollandse Kust (west) Alpha and the Hollandse Kust (west) Beta platform.
+Following a European tender procedure, TenneT TSO B.V. has selected the joint venture EQUANS – Iemants (subsidiary of Smulders) to construct an offshore transformer station for the Hollandse Kust (noord) wind farm zone.

-Smulders is responsible for the engineering, procurement and construction of the steel structures for both the topside and jacket.
-All works will be performed inhouse, at the Smulders’ production facilities in Arendonk, Balen and Hoboken (Belgium).
-The topside will be transferred to the ENGIE Solutions yard for final assembly.
-The jacket will be assembled at the yard in Vlissingen (the Netherlands).
+Iemants is responsible for the engineering, procurement and construction of the steel structures for both the topside and jacket.
+All works are performed inhouse, at the Smulders’ production facilities in Arendonk, Balen and Hoboken (Belgium).
+The final assembly takes place at the EQUANS yard in Hoboken.
+The jacket is being assembled at the yard in Vlissingen (the Netherlands).

-ENGIE Solutions, is responsible for the engineering, procurement, integration, construction and testing (on- and offshore) of all LV, MV, HV and auxiliary systems for the jacket and topside of the Hollandse Kust Noord offshore transformer station.
-The engineering, procurement, construction, integration and onshore testing for the topside systems will take place at the ENGIE Solutions yard in Hoboken (Belgium).
-For the jacket these activities will take place in Vlissingen.
+EQUANS is responsible for the engineering, procurement, integration, construction and testing (on- and offshore) of all LV, MV, HV and auxiliary systems for the jacket and topside of the Hollandse Kust (Noord) offshore transformer station.
+The engineering, procurement, construction, integration and onshore testing for the topside systems will take place at the EQUANS yard in Hoboken (Belgium).
+For the jacket, these activities will take place in Vlissingen.

 Key figures and planning

 This offshore transformer station consists of a 45-meter-high jacket of 1,930 T and 870 T piles to be placed in 24-meter water depth and a topside structure consisting of 4 decks weighing approx. 4,100 T. The topside structure is 47 meters long, 35 meters wide and 25 meters high (excluding antenna tower and top deck crane).